Will196410/PhotoCull/docs/object_search_workflow.md

 # Object Search Workflow
 I want to look for particular objects in my photo archive.
-It depends on (photo theme)[./docs/theme_workflow.md] workflow to know which photos to search.
+It depends on [photo theme](./docs/theme_workflow.md) workflow to know which photos to search.
 ```
 theme_output/master_gallery/master_gallery_images.csv
 ```